sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 The project combines data from multiple publicly available sources:

 - **Football-Data.co.uk** – Premier League fixture results and league standings (2023/24–2025/26).
-- **Transfermarkt** – Player transfer activity, transfer spending and transfer income.
+- **Transfermarkt** – Player transfer activity, transfer expenditure and transfer income.

 ### Data Assumptions
 - Transfer fees marked as "?" were treated as NULL.
-- Players marked as "Without Club" and were treated as €0.
+- Players marked as "Without Club" were treated as €0.
 - Loan transfers were excluded.
 - Only Premier League matches were included when calculating league points.